Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 Should You Consider Visiting Egypt?

-Put it on your bucket list!
+Put Egypt on your bucket list!

 Slán go fóil